-PO1.
-Enhancement of state-of-the-art knowledge: Upgrade knowledge to develop general competencies and analytical skills on an advanced level required for teaching, research, industry, entrepreneurship and public administration in the field of biological sciences.

-PO2.
-Skill-based use of tools and techniques: Independently operate various tools and acquire skills for the application of appropriate techniques to assess samples and carry out innovative studies on basic or applied aspects of biology.

-PO3.
-Social Responsibility: Apply the knowledge of life sciences to contextually address specific issues in society with special reference to health and environment for well-being and sustainable development.

-PO4.
-Effective Communication: Effectively communicate on diverse aspects of biology through oral presentations, written proposals, dissertations, reports, data analysis, interpretation and documentation.
+- PO1.
+Enhancement of state-of-the-art knowledge: Upgrade knowledge to develop general competencies and analytical skills on an advanced level required for teaching, research, industry, entrepreneurship and public administration in biological sciences. - PO2.
+Skill-based use of tools and techniques: Independently operate various tools and acquire skills for applying appropriate methods to assess samples and carry out innovative studies on basic or applied aspects of biology. - PO3.
+Social Responsibility: Apply the knowledge of life sciences to contextually address specific issues in society with special reference to health and the environment for well-being and sustainable development. - PO4.
+Effective Communication: Effectively communicate diverse aspects of biology through oral presentations, written proposals, dissertations, reports, data analysis, interpretation and documentation.